Key messages

 The duty to keep patient information confidential is not absolute.

 Most obviously, information can be disclosed where the patient consents to its disclosure.
-Wherever doctors or other health professionals seek to disclose confidential information about competent adults they should consider in the first instance whether they can obtain consent.
-Ordinarily, where a competent patient refuses consent to disclosure this should be respected.
+Wherever doctors or other healthcare professionals seek to disclose confidential information about adults with capacity they should consider in the first instance whether they can obtain consent.
+Ordinarily, where a patient with capacity refuses consent to disclosure this should be respected.
+This principle is reflected in GMC guidance on confidentiality which states at paragraph 59:

 Disclosure to the police, social services and partner organisations

-Some legal statutes permit - although they do not require - the disclosure of confidential information in certain circumstances.
+Some legislation permits - although it does not require - the disclosure of confidential information in certain circumstances.

-The General Data Protection Regulation, Data Protection Act 2018 and the Crime and Disorder Act 1998 for example all permit disclosure of information to other organisations such as the police, local authorities, social services and government bodies.
+The UK General Data Protection Regulation, Data Protection Act 2018 and the Crime and Disorder Act 1998, for example, all permit disclosure of information to other organisations such as the police, local authorities, social services and government bodies.

 An example of a partner organisation is a Multi-Agency Risk Assessment Conference (MARAC).
 This is a meeting convened to discuss the highest risk domestic abuse cases in any given area with a view to creating a safety plan for each victim.
 MARACs operate in England, Wales and Northern Ireland.
 Information will usually be shared amongst a number of local agencies including health, police, housing and social services.